 If you’re looking to get more into Yoga while you’re in Goa, then I can recommend you checking out doing a retreat, for example at the Ashiyana Yoga Retreat Village in Mandrem, where we had our Ayurveda lesson.

 Here, you can go on a real ‘yoga holiday’ with drop-in and one-to-one yoga classes, as well as teacher training courses and complete retreats.
 The accommodation ranges from luxury suites to palm groves and beach huts, and while you’re there you almost feel like there exists no other world around you!
 So amazing!
+I can guarantee you this is going to be one of the most unforgettable things to do in central Goa!

 5. Go Paragliding… If You Dare

 To be upfront with you, I was too much of a chicken to try this myself, but a couple of my more adventurous blogger friends did go up with these motorized flying machines that have a 360 degree open flight cockpit… eep!
 You have a pilot with you will fly at a height of up to 1000 feet / 300 meters.
+How to find out Goa’s adventurous side?
+This is it!

 Amazing shot by the talented Brazilian photographer Brian Baldrati.
 Check out his website!